dustinpfister/hexo_sitesource/source/_posts/lodash_drop.md

 console.log(arr); // [1,2,3,4,5,6]
 ```

-Pretty straght forward, but is _.drop a good example of why one should use lodash?
+Pretty straight forward, but is _.drop a good example of why one should use lodash?
 What about what there is in core js, is just using vanilla js really all that more difficult?
 As such Array.shift, Array.splice, and Array.slice come to mind.

 ## What does Array.shift do?